 Time spent watching electronic media takes away from important activities such as reading, school work, playing, exercise, family interaction, and social development.
 Children also learn information from electronic media that may be inappropriate or incorrect.
 They often cannot tell the difference between the fantasies seen on screens versus reality.
 They are also influenced by the thousands of commercials seen each year, many of which are for alcohol, junk food, fast foods, and toys.

 Children who watch a lot of electronic media are likely to:

 - Be overweight

-Violence, sexuality, race and gender stereotypes, drug and alcohol abuse are common themes of television programs.
-Young children are impressionable and may assume that what they see on television is typical, safe, and acceptable.
-As a result, television also exposes children to behaviors and attitudes that may be overwhelming and difficult to understand.
+Violence, sexuality, race and gender stereotypes, drug and alcohol abuse are common themes of video programs.
+Young children are impressionable and may assume that what they see on their screens is typical, safe, and acceptable.
+As a result, these video programs also expose children to behaviors and attitudes that may be overwhelming and difficult to understand.

-Active parenting can ensure that children have a positive experience with television.
+Active parenting can ensure that children have a positive experience with electronic media.
 Parents can help by:

 - Viewing programs with your children